catshout/casisp-runtime/doc/processor.setBody.md

 |expression|X|expression|

 The configuration above will be
-- setting the message body with a constant value `Hello World!`
+- setting the message body to a constant value `Hello World!`